abdallahsaber065/web-project/README.md

 # Library Management System

-A comprehensive web-based library management system built with Node.js, MySQL, and vanilla JavaScript.
+A comprehensive web-based library management system built with Node.js, PostgreSQL, and vanilla JavaScript.
 This project implements a complete library management solution with user authentication, book catalog, borrowing system, reservations, and administrative features.

 ## 🎓 University Project

 This is a full-stack web development project for a university course demonstrating:

 - Backend development with Node.js and Express.js
-- Database design and implementation with MySQL
+- Database design and implementation with PostgreSQL
 - Frontend development with vanilla HTML, CSS, and JavaScript (no frameworks)
 - RESTful API design
 - Authentication and authorization